 Enjoy dreidel games, latkes, and free holiday crafts as part of the Franklin Square Holiday Festival.
-Of course, the Electrical Spectacle Holiday Light Show will be dazzling the crowd every half hour to add to the festivities, and the hot chocolate bar will be open at Ben’s Sweet Treats tent.
+That night will also host a Kwanzaa celebration, and of course, the Electrical Spectacle Holiday Light Show will be dazzling the crowd every half hour to add to the festivities, as well!

 Photographs by Laura Swartz.